 A lecture series program was inaugurated in 1996.
 This program supports two to three lectures a year on topics of Modern Greek literature, history and culture.
-Upcoming events are listed on our home page.
+More recent and upcoming events are listed on our News page.

 - Kostis Kourelis, (Archaeologist) 25 October 2012, "Radical Byzantium: Modernism and the Corinth Excavations"